 Roasting Sticks and Sandwich Makers

 How many times have you been in a campground and watched the Dad next door try to make a point out of a stick with a knife so the kids can roast marshmallows?
-Now I am not much of a roasted marshmallow type of girl but I do love Grillem’s over an open fire.
-They are a sausage with cheese inside them that when cooked over an open fire sprinkled with a little mustard is a must have for me at the campfire.
-I found these extendable sticks that are perfect as they fold up and can fit in my cutlery drawer out of the way when not in use and is the perfect length when extend for roasting without getting heated out by the fire.
+I am not much of a roasted marshmallow type of girl, but I love Schneiders smoked sausages over an open fire.
+They are a sausage with cheese inside them when cooked over an open fire, sprinkled with a little mustard, is a must-have for me at the campfire.
+I found these extendable sticks that are perfect as they fold up and can fit in my cutlery drawer out of the way when not in use and are the perfect length when extended for roasting without you getting roasted.

 Sandwich makers are a whole new tool for campfire meals.
-Able to hold 2 slices of bread you can put anything in between them.
-My daughter who is a big camper also introduced me to them.
-You can make sandwiches or even apple pie over the campfire it a fun snack.
-Yes you read it right apple pie.
-Laying the bread on the skillet you put apple pie filling, or cherry or blueberry what ever is your fancy on top, then lay another piece of bread on top, close the sandwich maker and put it into the fire and you have apple pie by the campfire.
-It’s a fun campfire accessory.
+Able to hold two slices of bread, you can put anything in between them.
+My daughter, who is a big camper, introduced me to them.
+You can make sandwiches or even apple pie over the campfire.
+Yes, you read it right, apple pie.
+Laying the bread on the skillet, you put apple pie filling, or cherry or blueberry, whatever is your fancy on top, then lay another piece of bread on top, close the sandwich maker and put it into the fire, and you have apple pie by the campfire.
+It is a fun RV camping snack.

 Bear Bells

 Let’s go deep!
-Deep into the forests is my favorite camping.
+Deep into the forests is my favourite camping.
 With that comes animals.
-Some darn big and the best thing you can do is respect their home you are visiting.
-I think people forget that when you enter the forest you are the visitor.
-The biggest issue I have ever encountered is bears.
-I have never met one on a walk but I have had one stroll by my campsite.
+Check out some of the animals I have met along the way in this blog.
+Some are darn big, and the best thing you can do is respect their home you are visiting.
+I think people forget that when you enter the forest, you are the visitor.
+The biggest issue I have ever encountered are bears.
+I have never met one on a walk, but I have had one stroll by my campsite.

-When I was working I had the pleasure of working in bear country many times.
-They had people come and do bear attack prevention and I learned a lot about these beautiful creatures.
+When I was working, I had the pleasure of working in bear country many times.
+They had people come and do bear attack prevention, and I learned a lot about these beautiful creatures.
 Did you know a bear really does not want to be bothered with you?
-If they can ignore you or move away they will.
-Most bear attacks happen because you have startled them or accidently stumbled on a Momma and her cubs.
+If they can ignore you or move away, they will.
+Most bear attacks happen because you have startled them or accidentally stumbled on a Momma and her cubs.
 Nothing is more dangerous than a Momma protecting her cubs in many species.

-People laugh when I show them my bear bells but I take them for every walk in the deep woods.
+People laugh when I show them my bear bells, but I take them for every walk in the deep woods.
 They will move away if they hear you coming.
-I also will play music if I am somewhere I can get a signal but I prefer the bells as I also can hear the sounds of the forest which I find very healing.
-I have had people tell me that I should carry bear spray.
-Well there is a use for that, but if that spray does not hit the bear just right or blows back at you, then you have a very mad bear and you are the one that’s hurting from the spray.
+I also will play music if I am somewhere I can get a signal.
+I prefer the bells, so I can hear the sounds of the forest, which I find very healing.
+People tell me that I should carry bear spray.
+Well, there is a use for that, but if that spray does not hit the bear just right or blows back at you, then you have a very mad bear, and you are the one that’s hurting from the spray.

 Thanks for coming along on my Chipmunk Adventure.